saswat555/SpinTrip_Backend/README.md

   Make sure PostgreSQL is installed and running on your system.
 If you need to install it, you can find it on the [PostgreSQL official site](https://www.postgresql.org/).

+- **Docker**

+  Make sure Docker is installed on all machines that will be part of the swarm..
+If you need to install it, you can find it on the [Docker official site](https://docs.docker.com/).

 ### Installation

 1. **Clone the repository:**